vitejs/vite/docs/guide/api-vite-environment.md

    * global scope are taken as defaults for all environments, and can
    * be overridden (resolve conditions, external, optimizedDeps) */
-  config: ResolvedDevEnvironmentConfig
+  options: ResolvedDevEnvironmentOptions

-  constructor(name, config, { hot, options }: DevEnvironmentOptions)
+  constructor(name, config, { hot, options }: DevEnvironmentSetup)

   /**
    * Resolve the URL to an id, load it, and process the code using the